Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 mkdir -p ${HOME}/cdis-manifest/commons-test.planx-pla.net
 ```

-  Note: The cdis-manifest folder is required, if you want to use your own manifest folder name you must make changes to the code, the file containing the line is `cloud-automation/gen3/lib/g3k_manifest.sh`.
+>[!Note]
+>The cdis-manifest folder is required, if you want to use your own manifest folder name you must make changes to the code, the file containing the line is `cloud-automation/gen3/lib/g3k_manifest.sh`.
 Moreover, a subfolder named the same as your hostname is required.

 4. Create a manifest file

   With the text editor of your preference, create a new file and open it, Ex: `${HOME}/cdis-manifest/commons-test.planx-pla.net/manifest.json`.

-  NOTES:
+>[!NOTE]
-  - Use the release manifest as a starting point: https://github.com/uc-cdis/cdis-manifest/tree/master/releases, but be sure to edit the scaling values as the defaults tend to be quite high (e.g. 15 replicas for presigned URLs, 5 for fence, etc.)
+>  - Use the release manifest as a starting point: https://github.com/uc-cdis/cdis-manifest/tree/master/releases, but be sure to edit the scaling values as the defaults tend to be quite high (e.g. 15 replicas for presigned URLs, 5 for fence, etc.)
-  - You might need to add a configuration entry to create the ELB service:
+>  - You might need to add a configuration entry to create the ELB service:

 ```json
 "deploy_elb": "true",